Your Questions About Severe-Duty Louvers Answered

 What is the difference between Florida Building Code-approved (also known as Florida product approval [FPA]) and Miami-Dade notice of acceptance (NOA)?
 Florida Building Code-approved louvers are accepted for use throughout the state of Florida, while Miami-Dade NOA-approved louvers are accepted for use specifically in Miami-Dade and Broward counties.
 The louvers undergo similar testing; however, while almost all Miami-Dade NOA-approved louvers are Florida Building Code-approved, not all Florida Building Code-approved louvers are Miami-Dade NOA-approved.

 Is an impact rating required for all louvers?
 Not all louvers installed in the state of Florida require an impact rating.
-A review of Chapter 4, sections 449 (Hospitals), 450 (Nursing Homes), and 453 (State Requirements for Educational Facilities), and Chapter 16 (Structural Design) of Florida Building Code, Building, Seventh Edition (2020) is recommended when attempting to determine if a location and/or a building requires impact resistance.
+A review of Chapter 4, sections 449 (Hospitals), 450 (Nursing Homes), and 453 (State Requirements for Educational Facilities), and Chapter 16 (Structural Design) of 2023 Florida Building Code, Building, Eighth Edition is recommended when attempting to determine if a location and/or a building requires impact resistance.

 Must all louvers in Florida be high-velocity-wind-driven-rain-resistant?
-According to Florida Building Code, Mechanical, Seventh Edition (2020) (Chapter 4, Section 401.5, and Chapter 5, Section 501.3.2), any louver protecting an air-intake opening or an exhaust opening in a structure located in a hurricane-prone region—defined in Florida Building Code, Building, Seventh Edition (2020) (Chapter 2) as: (1) the U.S. Atlantic Ocean or Gulf of Mexico coast where the ultimate design wind speed for Risk Category II buildings (buildings and other structures except those that represent a low hazard to human life in the event of failure, those that represent a substantial hazard to human life in the event of failure, and those designated as essential facilities) is greater than 115 mph (51.4 m/s) or (2) Hawaii, Puerto Rico, Guam, the Virgin Islands, or American Samoa—must comply with ANSI/AMCA Standard 550, Test Method for High Velocity Wind Driven Rain Resistant Louvers.
+According to 2023 Florida Building Code, Mechanical, Eighth Edition (Chapter 4, Section 401.5, and Chapter 5, Section 501.3.2), any louver protecting an air-intake opening or an exhaust opening in a structure located in a hurricane-prone region—defined in 2023 Florida Building Code, Building, Eighth Edition (Chapter 2) as: (1) the U.S. Atlantic Ocean or Gulf of Mexico coast where the ultimate design wind speed for Risk Category II buildings (buildings and other structures except those that represent a low hazard to human life in the event of failure, those that represent a substantial hazard to human life in the event of failure, and those designated as essential facilities) is greater than 115 mph (51.4 m/s) or (2) Hawaii, Puerto Rico, Guam, the Virgin Islands, or American Samoa—must comply with ANSI/AMCA Standard 550, Test Method for High Velocity Wind Driven Rain Resistant Louvers.

 Do Miami-Dade NOA-approved louvers meet Federal Emergency Management Agency (FEMA) requirements?
 Unless it was tested in accordance with ICC 500, Standard for the Design and Construction of Storm Shelters, a Miami-Dade NOA-approved louver would not meet FEMA requirements.